-The England striker fears that he may be forced to quit White Hart Lane in search of first-team football but claims that he will do what is best for Andre Villas-Boas' team
+Tottenham striker Jermain Defoe fears that he may have to quit White Hart Lane in search of first-team football as new boss Andre Villas-Boas assesses his striking options.

 The England international admits that the campaign was "heartbreaking" due to his lack of opportunities, though he still managed 17 goals despite being restricted largely to appearances from the bench.